AUProbGeo/segymat/docs/source/install.rst

     >> pathtool

-To install without using the commandline, one can can manually add the install folder to Matlabs search path.
+To install without using the commandline, one can manually add the install folder to MATLAB's search path.
 If the install directory of SegyMAT is ``/usr/share/matlab/SegyMAT`` simply use:

 ::